• Individual Investor

 • Insurance costs, including life, health, dental and long-term care insurance.

-Lifestyle & hobbies
+Lifestyle and hobbies

 • Travel, dining out, entertainment and sporting events.